 Residential Mortgage Loans.
-Our residential mortgage loans consist of residential first and second mortgage loans. residential construction loans, home equity lines of credit and term loans secured by first and second mortgages on the residences of borrowers for home improvements, education and other personal expenditures.
+Our residential mortgage loans consist of residential first and second mortgage loans, residential construction loans, home equity lines of credit and term loans secured by first and second mortgages on the residences of borrowers for home improvements, education and other personal expenditures.
 We make mortgage loans with a variety of terms, including fixed and floating or variable rates and a variety of maturities.

 Under our underwriting guidelines, residential mortgage loans are generally made on the basis of the borrower's ability to make repayment from employment and other income and are secured by real estate whose value tends to be easily ascertainable.
 These loans are made consistent with our appraisal policies and real estate lending policies, which detail maximum loan-to-value ratios and maturities.
+New requirements arising out of the response to the recent financial crisis for extending residential mortgage loans may impact our ability to make these types of loans in the same volume as in the past.

 Construction Loans.
 Construction lending entails significant additional risks, compared to residential mortgage lending.
 Construction loans often involve larger loan balances concentrated with single borrowers or groups of related borrowers.
 Construction loans also involve additional risks attributable to the fact that loan funds are advanced upon the security of property under construction, which is of uncertain value prior to the completion of construction.
-Thus, it is more difficult to evaluate the total loan funds required to complete a project and related loanto-value ratios accurately.
+Thus, it is more difficult to evaluate the total loan funds required to complete a project and related loan-to-value ratios accurately.
 To minimize the risks associated with construction lending, loan-to-value limitations for residential, multi-family and non-residential construction loans are in place.
 These are in addition to the usual credit analysis of borrowers.
 Management feels that the loan-to-value ratios help to minimize the risk of loss and to compensate for normal fluctuations in the real estate market.
 Maturities for construction loans generally range from 4 to 12 months for residential property and from 6 to 18 months for non-residential and multi-family properties.